Robot joins Darwin, Shakespeare in UK's National Portrait Gallery

 Erica is neither British, nor, needless to say, is she human.
 But the picture of the stunningly lifelike Japanese bot just won an award in an international photographic portrait competition, and that earns it time in the prestigious museum.

-In a short documentary on Erica from earlier this year, Ishiguro, who made his name with an ultra-lifelike robot in his own image, called his creation "the most beautiful and most humanlike autonomous robot in the world."
+One of these things is not like the others, though in a short documentary on Erica from earlier this year, Ishiguro -- who made his name with an ultra-lifelike robot in his own image -- called his creation "the most beautiful and most humanlike autonomous robot in the world."

 In photographer Maija Tammi's picture, titled "One of Them Is a Human #1," Erica wears a collared shirt and blazer.
 She has a slight smile on her face, and her shiny auburn hair falls just below her shoulders.